Davao Death Squad: Alleged involvement of Rodrigo Duterte

-On December 14, 2016, Senator Leila de Lima reminded the people that the president's admission to committing murder is grounds for impeachment under the country's current constitution.
-De Lima said this in response to the president publicly commenting that he had killed drug suspects when he was Mayor of Davao.
-De Lima was arrested in March 2017 due to allegations that she was accepting bribes from prisoners while she was Justice Secretary.
+On December 14, 2016, Senator Leila de Lima reminded the public that the president's admission to committing murder is grounds for impeachment under the Philippine's current constitution.
+De Lima said this in response to Duterte publicly commenting that he had killed drug suspects when he was Mayor of Davao.
+In March 2017, De Lima was arrested due to allegations that she was accepting bribes from prisoners while she was Justice Secretary.
 Many international organizations and Filipino citizens voiced their concern regarding the arrest of Senator De Lima.
-Since she is an outspoken critic of Duterte and his war on drugs many believe that is why she was arrested.
+Since she is an outspoken critic of Duterte and his war on drugs, many believe that is why she was arrested.
 Duterte's administration claimed that the reason for De Lima's arrest was due to the alleged bribes she received from imprisoned drug lords in order to allow them to continue to operate behind bars, and not her opinion on Duterte.

-As of January 2020, the International Criminal Court confirmed that an investigation into Duterte's involvement with the death squads was ongoing, despite the Philippines having withdrawn from the ICC two years prior, because it continued to have jurisdiction over crimes committed when the country was still a member.
-Duterte had withdrawn the country just one month after the opening of the investigation.
+As of January 2020, the International Criminal Court confirmed that an investigation into Duterte's involvement with the death squads was ongoing, despite the Philippines having withdrawn from the ICC in 2018, because it continued to have jurisdiction over crimes committed when the country was still a member.
+Duterte withdrew the Philippines one month after the opening of the investigation.

+In 2024, alleged hitman Edgar Matobato left the country with his wife and two stepchildren via identity fraud and fake passport, posing as a gardener.

+As of 2025 the former President Rodrigo Duterte is being held in the Netherlands for "Crimes against Humanity".
+The International Criminal courts has factored in the Dutere Administration's alleged role in the Davao Death squad.
+Also as of 2025 there have been rallies organized by the current vice-president of the Philippines Sara Duterte to get Rodrigo Duterte free on Humanitarian grounds.

 Portrayal on film

 A film depicting vigilante killings in the Philippines Engkwentro ("Square Off"), premiered in July 2009 at the Cinemalaya Independent Film Festival, where it received strong reactions.
 The film was later selected for the 66th Venice International Film Festival where it won the Best Picture award in the Orizzonti (New Horizons) program.
-At the same festival director Pepe Diokno won the Luigi de Laurentiis Venice Award for a Debut Film, also known as the "Lion of the Future" prize.
+The film's director, Pepe Diokno, won the Luigi de Laurentiis Venice Award for a Debut Film, also known as the "Lion of the Future" prize.